Patchethium/Anthe/README.md

 ## Q&A

-> So, now we don't use a UI framework?
+> So, we don't use a UI framework?

 Yes, the community of Svelte is still young, I rather style every component in tailwind css.